We welcome academic and commercial users from the UK and overseas.

 - Experimental activity is outlined and agreed informally, subject to final confirmations

-- User submits proposal form (below) to Dalton Cumbrian Facility
+- User submits proposal form (below) to Dalton Cumbrian Facility in response to call

 - Proposal undergoes technical evaulation at Dalton Cumbrian Facility

 - Proposal undergoes scientific review and proritisation

 - Facility time is allocated, subject to availability

 - Experimental activity is scheduled